polgoide/docs/docs/grants.md

 ---
 title: Creating equity grants
 layout: home
+nav_order: 4
 ---
 ESOPs on Capboard have 3 parts:

 - **Pool**: the amount of shares reserved and approved for the ESOP.
 Pool size can be increased or decreased, while it's also possible to have more than one.
 Each Pool can have one or several Plans.
 - **Plan**: ESOP clauses are set at a Plan level: vesting, cliff, good and bad leaver, exercising windows, etc. Plan-level presets can be overwritten at a grant level.
-- **Grant**: Stock options, Warrants or Phantom shares are assigned to [Stakeholders](/docs/create_stakeholder.html) through Grants.
+- **Grant**: Stock options, Warrants or Phantom shares are assigned to [Stakeholders](/docs/docs/create_stakeholder.html) through Grants.
 Each Grant is linked to a Plan and inherits all clauses by default, but they can be overwritten.
 Each Stakeholder can have one or more grants, from one or more Plans.

 # Pools
 ## How to create a Pool